 - Your understanding of your church community’s position on this.

-Again, deciding whether to remain, separate or divorce your partner takes a lot of prayer and wise counsel.
+Again, deciding whether to remain, separate or divorce your partner takes a lot of prayers and wise counsel.
 Therefore, we would recommend that you talk to responsible members of your church that can provide you with some helpful spiritual insight.

 To all our other readers, our prayer is that your marriage NEVER gets to this point.
 That’s why we work to provide you with tools to help you build a thriving, passionate marriage.